floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 - [A new cycle-stepped Z80 emulator](https://floooh.github.io/2021/12/17/cycle-stepped-z80.html)

-A system emulator for a whole computer system then 'simply' glues together a handful such chips in a similar tick function which executes a single clock cycle.
+A system emulator for a whole computer system then 'simply' glues together a handful such chips in a similar tick function which executes a single clock cycle for the whole system.

-The main job of such of system tick function is to call the tick functions of the chip emulators that computer is built from, plus some glue logic which is called 'address decoding'.
+The main job of such a system tick function is to call the tick functions of the chip emulators that computer is built from, plus some glue logic which is called 'address decoding'.